Charles E. Young

-Charles Edward Young (born December 30, 1931), nicknamed Chuck Young, is an American retired university administrator and professor.
+Charles Edward Young (December 30, 1931 – October 22, 2023), nicknamed Chuck Young, was an American university administrator and professor.
 A native of California, Young led the University of California, Los Angeles (UCLA) for 29 years as chancellor and the University of Florida for more than four years as president.
-He now lives in Sonoma, California.

 Early life and education

-Young was born in Highland, California in 1931.
+Young was born in Highland, California, on December 30, 1931.
 As a youth he worked in the local orange groves.
 He served in the U.S. Air Force during the Korean War.
 After completing his military service, he earned a Bachelor of Arts degree, with honors, in political science from the University of California, Riverside in 1955.
 While he was at UCR, he was the campus's first student body president.
 He received his Master of Arts and Doctor of Philosophy degrees in political science from UCLA in 1957 and 1960, respectively.
 His dissertation is titled "The politics of political boundary making".
 He worked for University of California President Clark Kerr in 1959 and 1960 on the California Master Plan for Higher Education.